paprikka/obsidian-eleventy/src/notes/Enso Themes, Accessibility, and Vampires.md

 5. OLED
 6. Midnight

 Each theme has been designed with a specific use case/*why* in mind.
 Some of the *whys* are more obvious than others; some just fall under the category of *familiar = good*.
-Let's get those out of the way before we move on to my [favourite](<#6.
-Midnight>).
+Let's get those out of the way before we move on to my [favourite example](<#h-6-midnight>).

 ### 1.,2.
 Light and "Sepia"